It’s been a fairly tough year for me personally.

 When it comes to spending money, we sometimes make the mistake of thinking that we need to spend money on expensive things to feel good.
 Not true.

-Sometimes the simplest inexpensive things can made us feel happy and give us a sense of joy.
+Sometimes the simplest inexpensive things can make us feel happy and give us a sense of joy.
 You might have bought an app that improved your life or downloaded a personal growth product that made you feel good.

 What did you buy with a small amount of money that made you happy?